Dynamic Risk Assessments explained

 1. Risk Identification

 Staff should be trained to dynamically spot risks as they occur e.g. a known shoplifter entering a store, an icy pathway, or faulty machinery.
-It’s important to look out for social and environmental risks.
+It’s important to look out for safety risks, identify hazards, and recognize risks based on changing circumstances

 2. Risk Assessment

-How significant is the risk?
-How much harm could it cause and to who?
-It’s important to think about damage to people and property.
+How significant is the safety risk?
+How much harm could it cause, and to whom?
+This step in risk management is essential for maintaining health and safety standards.

 3. Risk Mitigation